AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 {{< figure library="true" src="/img/masking-rl/grid_rl.png" lightbox="true" >}}
 *Figure 4 : Grid world with 4 objects: a panda, a watermelon, a scorpion and a dragon and three trees that hide the scorpion*

-The scene in *figure 5* is similar to *figure 2*, however 3 trees obstruct the vision of the panda and he cannot see the scorpion now.
+The scene in *figure 5* is similar to *figure 2*; however, 3 trees obstruct the panda's vision, and he cannot see the scorpion now.
+In this configuration, attention computation follows :
-In this configuration the attention scores should be computed in the following way:

-The panda :panda:, watermelon :watermelon: and dragon :dragon: calculate the attention score between itself and the other objects **excepted** the scorpion :scorpion:.
+The panda :panda:, watermelon :watermelon:, and dragon :dragon: compute the attention score between themselves and the other objects **excepted** the scorpion :scorpion:.

-The scorpion :scorpion: computes attention scores between itself and all other objects.
+Whereas the scorpion :scorpion: computes attention scores between itself and all other objects.

 {{< figure library="true" src="/img/masking-rl/grid_4_elem_scorpion_nope.svg" lightbox="true" >}}
 *Figure 5 : Self attention computation graph when the panda :panda: see all objects except the scorpion :scorpion:*

-A small piece of code to show how the mask is represented as a tensor:
+Here, we will implement a tensor representing the mask:
 ```python
 # Mask
 mask = torch.ones((1, 4), dtype=torch.bool)